Fanciful DIY Kitchen-Garden Container Ideas

 I was particularly taken with the many ways the notion of container gardening was interpreted, sometimes literally, with bins or beds or enclosures one could properly call containers, sometimes conceptually, with designs that provoked curiosity as much as they coaxed vegetables to grow.
-On the next few pages, I’d like to show you some of my favorites.
+Below are some of my favorites.

 In “Gaspatio Andaluz,” a festival garden inspired by the colors of Spain, the featured containers were olive oil drums with the tops of their metal sides cut into a ribbon and twisted up to form a support for tomatoes and squash.
 Most of the drums sat in a shallow reflecting pool beside a long, south-facing, whitewashed wall, the better to reflect light.
 The north face of the wall was painted an intense blue.

 One festival garden consisted of a nine-square grid of eight roughly 3-foot-square metal planting boxes, each raised conveniently on counter-height metal legs, plus a solid-sided metal box of similar size serving as a compost bin.
 Each planter box was in turn divided into nine squares, making it easy to separate plantings.
 The neat thing about the squares was the various attachments that could be screwed onto the planter sides in endless combination: mesh trellises for tomatoes, metal screens to shade tender lettuces, fixed and moveable glass to create a greenhouse effect.
 I thought the clear plastic plant labels with crisp, white lettering (found throughout the festival) were pretty cool too.